patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/banner/banner.md

    <img src="./img/example-1.png" alt="Example of default banner in use" />

 - **To indicate that an application upgrade is available.** In this example, the user is notified of an available upgrade through a banner at the top of the page.
-Since the use case here is to convey information, an blue status banner was used.
+Since the use case here is to convey information, a blue status banner was used.

    <img src="./img/example-2.png" alt="Example of blue informational status banner in use" />